Atlee Hammaker

-Charlton Atlee Hammaker (born January 24, 1958) is an American former Major League Baseball left-handed pitcher who played the majority of his career for the San Francisco Giants (1982–1990).
+Charlton Atlee Hammaker (/ˈhæməkər/ HAM-ə-kər; born January 24, 1958) is an American former Major League Baseball left-handed pitcher who played the majority of his career for the San Francisco Giants (1982–1990).
 He also played for the Kansas City Royals, San Diego Padres, and Chicago White Sox.
 During his twelve-year career, he won 59 games, lost 67 games and netted five saves.

 Early life

 Hammaker was born in Carmel-by-the-Sea, California, on January 24, 1958, the son of Miyake and Charles Hammaker.
 A middle child, he has one older brother, Aldine and one younger sister, Charlene.
 He is half German and half Japanese.
 Hammaker grew up living in many different locations due to his father's career in the United States Army, and attended Mount Vernon High School in Fairfax County, Virginia, where he played basketball, football, and baseball.
 After suffering a knee injury in football his sophomore year, he began focusing on basketball.

 Hammaker received a full basketball scholarship to East Tennessee State University (ETSU) in Johnson City.
 After being talked to and convinced by the coaches at ETSU, Hammaker decided to change his focus to baseball.
-He attended a summer league in Alaska, and from there, was a first-round pick (21st overall) in the 1979 MLB Draft by the Kansas City Royals.
+He attended a summer league in Alaska, and from there, was a first-round pick (21st overall) in the 1979 MLB draft by the Kansas City Royals.